Student loan crisis awaits new generation despite Biden plan - NewsBreak

 Student loan crisis awaits new generation despite Biden plan

-WASHINGTON — (AP) — For millions of Americans, President Joe Biden's student loan cancellation offers a life-changing chance to escape the burden of debt.
+For millions of Americans , President Joe Biden’s student loan cancellation offers a life-changing chance to escape the burden of debt.
 But for future generations of students, it doesn't fix the underlying reason for the crisis: the rising cost of college.

 The specter of heavy debt will still loom over current high school seniors — and everyone after them — since the debt cancellation only applies to those who took out federal student loans before July 1.